CPSC 421/501 Page, Fall 2014

 how a Turing machine works.
 We will then cover Turning machines,

-parts of Chapters 3-7; regular languages (Chapter 1) and
+parts of Chapters 3-7 and 9; regular languages (Chapter 1) and

 context-free languages (Chapter 2) will be covered briefly towards